Skip to main content

 No GCS Bucket Required

-The event fires when a file lands over any path in — SFTP, FTPS, AS2, the API, an Inbox, or a Share Link — whether or not the storage behind the folder is Google Cloud Storage.
+The event fires when a file lands over any path in, whether or not the storage behind the folder is Google Cloud Storage.
+SFTP, FTPS, AS2, the API, an Inbox, or a Share Link all work.

 One Message Per File, Right Away